hashmapinc/Tempus/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the $project Documentation
+Welcome to the Tempus Cloud Documentation
 ================================================

 About
 -----

-$project is an open IIoT/IoT framework (Field/Edge to Cloud/DC) and rapid analytics application creator that provides a spectrum of outcome-based experiences on an unmodified data stream and does not force customers into a proprietary approach but focuses on a use-case driven approach for top-line/bottom-line benefits.
+Tempus Cloud  is an open IIoT/IoT framework (Field/Edge to Cloud/DC) and rapid analytics application creator that provides a spectrum of outcome-based experiences on an unmodified data stream and does not force customers into a proprietary approach but focuses on a use-case driven approach for top-line/bottom-line benefits.

 Features
 --------